skip to main content

 Correcting errors in the accounts section of your credit report is a simple way to see a boost in your score.
 You may find fraudulent accounts or misreported payments.
 File a dispute with the credit bureau or the company that furnished the information that you believe to be incorrect to investigate and potentially remove them.

-For example, if you recognize a payment that was mistakenly labeled as late or missed, you can file a dispute to correct the error, which could then improve your score.
+For example, if you recognize a payment mistakenly labeled as late or missed, you can file a dispute to correct the error, which could then improve your score.

 “As soon as an error comes off your report, there should be an increase in your score,” Law says.
 “Credit scores aren’t static.
 Scores are recalculated and change every day.”